nathancrjackson/njtools-js/DOCS.md

 Triggers a custom event on eventObject which has the name eventListenerName and adds eventDetails to the emitted Event object's detail property.

+---

 ## Extension classes

 ### njt.id

-Very basic IDs
+Very basic IDs.

 #### _getLazyUniqueID()_

 Returns simple ID based on date.
 This is used by _njt.snip_.

+---

 ### njt.element

-Element building functions
+Element building functions.

 #### _createElement(typeString, idString, classString, attrMap, innerHTMLString)_